-When outgoing polarized photons meet incoming photons, they brush into them, sharing some of their spin.
+When exiting polarized photons meet incoming photons, they brush into each other.
+Spin and orientation is shared.
 This polarizes the incoming photons as they head towards the magnet.
-Even before they enter the magnet, they have a certain degree of polarization.
+Even without direct contact with the magnet, they receive a certain degree of polarization.

 Note that spin is transferred between orbs of opposite charge.
-Orbs with identical charge do not react with each other since they cannot latch onto each other.
-However, negative orbs communicate their spin to positive orbs and visa versa.
-This allows for spin to be maintained and shared.
+Orbs with identical charge don’t react with each other since they cannot latch onto each other.
+This allows for spin and orientation to be maintained and shared.

 The sharing of spin from outgoing to incoming photons produces a pattern in which highly polarized outgoing photons are surrounded by progressively less polarized photons.
-Between each highly polarized outgoing photon, there is a valley, so to speak, of less polarized photons.
+Between each highly polarized outgoing photon, there’s a valley, so to speak, of less polarized photons.

-To see a manifestation of this pattern, all we have to do is to put a ferro-fluid on top of a magnet.
+To see a manifestation of this pattern, all we need to do is to put a ferro-fluid on top of a magnet.